 Mercantile Style: Local Luxuries

 Our Mercantile is designed in the spirit of the original Western mercantiles.
 It’s full of adventure clothing and gear, sundries and handcrafted artisan goods vetted for their originality and quality.
-Our Retail Manager Cat Johnson tries to anticipate our guests’ seasonal needs, so that they can purchase an extra layer for sunrise yoga on a mountaintop or bring home leather baby moccasins for a new family member.
-The outdoor gear and ranchwear available in the Merc and Rod & Gun Club is the same Patagonia, Filson, Simms, Ariat and Lucchese that Montana ranchers and outdoorspeople use for work and play.
+Our retail team tries to anticipate our guests’ seasonal needs, so that they can purchase an extra layer for sunrise yoga on a mountaintop or bring home leather baby moccasins for a new family member.
+The outdoor gear and ranchwear available in the Merc and Rod & Gun Club is the same Patagonia, Filson, Simms and Ariat that Montana ranchers and outdoors people use for work and play.
 What is our day-to-day uniform features nicely in a nature-lover’s capsule wardrobe.

 Call To Artisans & Purveyors

-Cat is constantly looking for new, original products to feature in the Mercantile, and she’s putting out a call for submissions on our website.
+We are constantly looking for new, original products to feature in the Mercantile, and we put out the call for submissions on our website.
 Montana artists, makers and purveyors are invited to submit images and information to see if their goods would be a welcome addition for our discerning guests.